desmondlzy/bigs/README.md

 ## Relighting & Eval

 Then we load the trained BiGS model, and render it under a new lighting conditions.
-You could also skip the training step and use our pretrained model checkpoint (download here).
+You could also skip the training step and use our pretrained model [checkpoint](https://drive.google.com/drive/folders/1CqgkRld2jSwTIzUE42cPAacsGFFIP_oo?usp=drive_link).

 Run the `point_relight.py` for relighting with a point light source.
 You can find the rendered videos and a json file containing the metrics in the the output path directory after the script finishes.